This is a guide to setting up Lmod (lua environment modules) on a CentOS system.

 a useful guide to the workings of Lmod if you use a different system; mostly

 paths will change.
-On a Mac, you’ll want to install Lmod
+On a Mac, you’ll want to install Lmod from the science

-.
+tap in brew.
 There are several good pages covering environment modules (TCL

 version), but not many that use the newer Lua syntax.
 This document aims to fill